-Continue to the Valley of the Kings, the burial site of almost all New Kingdom pharaohs of the 18th, 19th and 20th dynasties.
+Meals: B, L, D 20th dynasties.
 Visit the tomb of Tutankhamun, along with some other tombs of your choice.
 The Valley's many-chambered tombs are richly decorated with vibrant wall paintings depicting the stories of their rule, their gods, and legends of the afterlife.
 This evening, the ship cruises toward the farming town of Esna.

-Colossi of Memnon - 64-foot twin stone statues of the Pharaoh Amenhotep III, who reigned during the 18th dynasty and founded the Temple of Luxor.
-The Colossi have survived for 3,400 years; they once flanked the entrance to his lost mortuary temple, which has vanished into the sands.
+Destination Information Colossi of Memnon - 64-foot twin stone statues of the Pharaoh Amenhotep III, who reigned during the 18th dynasty and founded the Temple of Luxor.
+The Colossi survived for 3,400 years; they once flanked the entrance to his lost mortuary temple, which has vanished into the sands.
 Temple of Hatshepsut - The mortuary temple of Queen Hatshepsut, located beneath the cliffs of Deirel Bahari.
 It mirrored her predecessor Mentuhotep II's temple, but on a much grander scale as Hatshepsut needed to establish her authority and legitimacy of her reign in a more obvious way than male predecessors.
+Day 9: Kom Ombo Continue to Edfu, south of Esna, to visit the Temple of Horus and its wealth of inscriptions.
+Although it was built under the Ptolemaic dynasty, its style appears much older, and it remains impressively intact.
+During lunch, sail to the agricultural town of Kom Ombo, famous for its Ptolemaicera twin temples of the falcon-headed Horus and crocodileheaded Sobek.
+This evening, sail toward Aswan.

-Day 9: Kom Ombo Meals: B, L, D
+Meals: B, L, D